-TBF has made tremendous strides through its public educational programs.
+TBF has made tremendous strides through its public education programs.
 Our programs introduce children and adults to the principles of responsible fishing.
-By emphasizing the family fun of sportfishing, the beauty of billfish, the important role they play in the ecosystem and the plight they face, our programs foster a conservation ethic in thousands of individuals around the world.
+By emphasizing the family fun of sports fishing, the beauty of billfish, the important role they play in the ecosystem and the plight they face, our programs foster a conservation ethic in thousands of individuals around the world.
 Our education programs have helped to bring a tide of changing attitudes.